 Wishing Well will develop and promote effective working relationships with other agencies including but not limited to hospitals and other healthcare settings.

-Where Wishing Well staff have an honorary contract with a partner agency, that agency must be informed of all safeguarding concerns.
+Where Wishing Well musicians have an honorary contract or SLA with a partner agency, that agency must be informed of all safeguarding concerns.
+All partner agencies must adhere to the highest safeguarding standards and procedures.